-Uterine Fibroid Embolization is a Level A, American College of Obstetrics and Gynecology-recommended procedure.
-This means it is a recognized safe and effective option in the treatment of uterine fibroids.
+Uterine fibroid embolization is recognized as a safe and effective option in the treatment of uterine fibroids.
 This procedure is appropriate for patients who would like to keep their uterus.

-If you are interested in exploring your options, both surgical and minimally invasive, for alleviating symptoms associated with fibroids, University Radiology interventional radiologists are available to help you evaluate which procedure is right for you.
-Our physicians are experienced in performing Uterine Fibroid Embolizations and will help you determine if this minimally invasive procedure is the best choice based off your treatment goals.
+If you are interested in exploring treatment for uterine fibroids, talk with your health care provider.
+Our physicians are experienced in performing uterine fibroid embolizations and will help you determine if this minimally invasive procedure is the best choice based off your treatment goals.